 This might sound strange and counter-intuitive, but spending time without your partner sometimes is a great way to really miss them and want to be with them later.
 Every year we spend 2-3 weeks apart when I go visit my family back home.
 This definitely brings us closer.

-How do you keep spark alive in your relationship?
+How do you keep the spark alive in your relationship?
 Let me know in comments below